jellyfin/jellyfin.org/docs/general/server/media/_video-multiversion.md

   </TabItem>
   <TabItem value='shows' label='Shows'>
-    For episodes, each file must begin with the standard episode naming.
-For multiple versions of the same episode, they must identify to the same episode per the standard episode naming scheme.
+    For episodes, multiple versions are recognized when they are in the same season folder and are identified as the same episode per the standard naming scheme.

     ```txt
     Shows